Guide for new adopters

 Is there an equivalent to the TVT in Quebec or Canada?

-There is no There is no direct equivalent to the German TVT (a veterinary association specializing in animal welfare that publishes detailed recommendations for each species, including hamsters).
+There is no direct equivalent to the German TVT (a veterinary association specializing in animal welfare that publishes detailed recommendations for each species, including hamsters).
 No Canadian organization currently produces such comprehensive and specific fact sheets for small exotic animals.

 However, several organizations play a partial role in animal protection: